Easy baked chicken recipe. Chicken breasts, thighs, wings, and legs coated in olive oil and seasoned with salt and pepper baked in the oven.

 - Olive oil

-- 1/2 cup of chicken stock* or white wine for the gravy (optional)
+- 1/2 cup of low sodium chicken stock* or white wine for the gravy (optional)

-2 Cook for 30 minutes at 400°F. Then lower the heat to 350°F and cook for 10-30 minutes more (approximately 14 to 15 minutes per pound total cooking time) until juices run clear (not pink) when poked with a sharp knife or the internal temperature of the chicken breasts is 165°F and the thighs 170°.
-If your chicken pieces aren't browning to your satisfaction, you can put them under the broiler for the last 5 minutes of cooking, until browned sufficiently.
+3 Bake in the oven for 30 minutes at 400°F (205°C).
+This initial high heat will help brown the chicken.
+Then lower the heat to 350°F (175°C) and bake for and additional 10-30 minutes more until the juices run clear (not pink) when poked with a sharp knife or the internal temperature of the chicken breasts is 165°F (74°C) and of the thighs is 170°F (77°C).
+If the chicken isn't browning well enough, place the chicken under the broiler for the last 5 minutes of cooking, until browned sufficiently.

-3 Remove roasting pan from oven.
-Remove chicken from roasting pan to a serving plate.
+4 Remove from oven and transfer the chicken to a serving dish.
 Tent with aluminum foil and let rest for 5 to 10 minutes before serving.

-4 To make gravy for the chicken, take the roasting pan with its drippings and place on a medium setting on the stovetop.
-Use a metal spatula to scrape up the drippings stuck to the bottom of the pan.
-Add a half cup of white wine or chicken stock* to the pan to help deglaze the drippings from the pan.
+5 If you would like to make gravy with the drippings from the chicken, place the roasting pan with all its drippings on the stovetop and set the burner to medium heat.
+Use a metal spatula to scrape up the stuck drippings from the bottom of the pan.
+When the pan is hot, pour in some white wine or chicken stock to help loosen the drippings from the pan.

 *While the chicken pieces are baking, if you bought a whole chicken that was then cut into pieces, you may have the back, the neck, and some gizzard pieces to use for making chicken stock.
 You can chop up the back a little, put it and the neck and gizzards (not the liver) into a small saucepan, barely cover with water, bring to a simmer, cook while the chicken is cooking.
 When the chicken in the oven is done cooking, use the stock from simmering the extra pieces to make the gravy.